The Social Network for Innovators in Motion

 is a curated broadcasting channel for video on demand.
 It aggregates several collections of complete experimental contemporary performances, lectures, screen-dance, interviews and more.
 It is comprised by the dance-tech.tv site, YouTube, Vimeo and blip.tv channels.

 network provides for free live video channels to international collaborators to be able to broadcast live lectures, performances and experimental productions.
 Live video Streaming have been done from more than 20 countries.
-An ongoing collaboration with Brunel university have broadcast more than 50 lectures in their own channel DAPLABTV provided by dance-tech.tv.
+An ongoing collaboration with Brunel university (UK) have streamed more than 100 lectures in their own channel DAPLABTV provided by dance-tech.tv.
 Other important collaborators are Giessen University, Performance Studies International, Panorama Festival, HZT Berlin, among others.

 Interviews and views